muarshad01/Docker_and_Kubernetes/16_Kubernetes_Production_Deployment.md

 $ travis login --github-token GIT_HUB_TOKEN --com
 ```

-Copy json file into the 'volume' directory so we can use it in the container
+*Copy json file into the `volume` directory, so that we can use it in the container

 ```
 $ travis encrypt-file <file-name> -r muarshad01/multi-k8s  --com 			# '-r' repository
 $ travis encrypt-file service-account.json -r muarshad01/multi-k8s  --com